 Kitagawa Dermatology is proud to treat patients for a number of dermatological issues, including fingernail and toenail infection.
 For many, nail fungus can cause unsightly issues with the feet that affect self-confidence and can even interfere with both personal and professional activities when left untreated.
-Dr. Kitagawa and his caring staff of skin care specialists will address your areas of concern and provide nail fungus treatment options and fungal infection preventative measures.
+Dr. Kitagawa and his caring staff of skin care specialists in Honolulu will address your areas of concern and provide nail fungus treatment options and fungal infection preventative measures.

 What Is Nail Fungus?